|Former Tyco CEO Dennis Kozlowski leaves a New York court Friday. His retrial starts soon.

 Two of this year's biggest trials -- against Martha Stewart and her former Merrill Lynch stockbroker and against Quattrone, the former Credit Suisse First Boston financier -- did not involve charges of fraud.
 Instead, prosecutors brought narrow cases centered on easier-to-prove allegations of obstruction of justice.

-Stewart is now serving a 10-month sentence, including a five-month prison term, after being convicted in March.
-Quattrone has been sentenced to 18 months behind bars but is free on bail pending the outcome of his appeal.
+Stewart is now serving a 10-month sentence, including a five-month prison term, even though her appeal is pending.
+Quattrone has been sentenced to 18 months behind bars but is free on bail until an appeals court decides his fate.

 Prosecutors, predicted Frenkel, "are not going to have an easy time" convincing a jury that Ebbers or Scrushy cooked the books at their respective companies.
 He said the cases are far more sophisticated and success for the prosecutors will hinge on their ability to simplify complex accounting principles.